pghysels/STRUMPACK/README.md

 software, please contact Berkeley Lab's Technology Transfer Department at TTD@lbl.gov.

-NOTICE.
+## NOTICE

 This software is owned by the U.S. Department of Energy.
 As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, prepare derivative works, and